Rxann/lima-server/README.md

 This project is currently in open-beta and will be getting fast updates.

+## Supported OS

+Currently, only Windows, Linux, and macOS executables are published.
+If you would like another OS possibly supported, please open an issue!

 ## How to use

 1: Download the latest exe or executable for your operating system from the repository's Release tab.